Crunch-io/webdocs/crunch/crunch_creating-variables-for-dataset-editors.md

 Weighting a dataset allows you to adjust the data to a specific required ratio of one or more variables - usually demographic variables.
 For example, if 1000 people were surveyed - 600 men and 400 women, but the study in question was for an area that had a 50/50 split of men and women, you could weight the responses of the women a little more heavily to adjust for the uneven split in your sample size.

 A weight variable is a numeric variable where each row contains a multiplier that indicates how that row should be given more or less importance.
 When a weight is created in Crunch.io, this numeric weight variable is created by specifying the target values for one or more categorical values (in the example above, 55% Male and 45% Female).
-A weight variable can be constructed from multiple categorical variables (for example to adjust the data for target genders, ages, and incomes).
+A weight variable can be constructed from multiple categorical variables (for example to adjust the data for target gender, age, and income distributions).

 To create a weight: